mtaziz/ada/project/README.md

 - draw plots looking at regional distribution
 -

-### 3. Finish report and analysis (until deadline nov.
-18th)
+### 3. Finish report and analysis (until deadline dec.
+19th)
--finish report
+- finish report
--finish notebook
+- finish notebook

 ## A list of internal milestones up until project milestone 2
 <_We will discuss all these questions in the Notebooks.
 We only keep this on the README so that you that can see the problems we tackled._>